Vintage

 County, many homebuyers take pride in becoming the custodian

-of a small remnant of the County's past.
-One warning though.
+of a small remnant of the County's past, and one that has

-district, there may be local ordinances which limit what you
+district, there may be local ordinances, which may limit what you

 can do to the home.
 Owners of historic homes are often